icp1994/AstroWarfare/README.md

 # AstroWarfare

-Astro Warfare is a basic pygame project which implements the basic space-shooter game.
+AstroWarfare is a basic pygame project which implements the classic space-shooter game.

 ### Requirements